Eliott133/db-movie/README.md

 cd db-movie
 npm install
 ```
+3. Add your API key from TMDB in src/config/config_api.js

-3. Start the development server :
+4. Start the development server :

 ```bash
 npm run dev
 ```

-6. Open your browser at the following address :
+5. Open your browser at the following address :
    ```
    http://localhost:5173/
    ```